The Cooking Oil That's Just Not Worth Using For Fried Chicken

 Save the premium EVOO for your salad dressings and the light olive oil for frying eggs or sauteing vegetables.
 When it comes to deep frying, it's best to choose another kind, and fortunately, there's plenty to choose from.

-As a rule, you'll want something with a smoke point over 400 degrees Fahrenheit.
+Generally, it's good to opt for a cooking oil with a smoke point over 400 degrees Fahrenheit.
 Canola oil, for instance, is a very popular option.
 How popular?
 Well, enough that McDonald's uses it in their fryers.
-You see, aside from having a high smoke point of over 400 degrees Fahrenheit, canola oil is affordable and neutral-tasting, ensuring chickens cooked in it will come out crisp and clean-tasting.
+You see, aside from having a high smoke point of over 400 degrees Fahrenheit, canola oil is neutral-tasting, ensuring chickens cooked in it will come out crisp and clean-tasting.
 Plus, it's gentler on your wallet than genuine EVOO.

 Advertisement